Nicolle Payne: Coaching

-In 2001, Payne served as assistant coach for the U.S. Junior National team when it captured the Junior National title in a 10-9 overtime victory over Australia.
+In 2001, Payne served as assistant coach for the U.S. Junior National team that won the Junior National title in a 10-9 win in overtime over Australia.
 In 2006, Nicolle Payne began her fourth year as assistant coach for the UCLA women's water polo program.
 She was previously a UCLA assistant coach in the 2005, 2002 and 2001 seasons.
+Though stepping down as a water polo coach for UCLA around 2013, Payne has stayed close to the game of Water Polo as a coach for Team USA, and in 2023 led the U.S. Women's Water Polo Water Team to a gold medal at the 2022 World Championships.